-Propaganda is a classic book on persuasion and influence written by Edward Bernays in 1928.
+Propaganda (1928) is a classic book on persuasion and manipulation written by Edward Bernays in 1928.

 Bernays says that propaganda includes all the deliberate activities and communication efforts to influence people’s minds and opinions.
 He then goes on to explain how to use propaganda to sway public opinion.